syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 {% endtabs %}

 #### Numeric up-down editor

-The numeric up-down button will be displayed in the numeric editor, When `UpDownPlacementMode` property of `DataFormNumericItem` is set to `NumericEditorUpDownPlacementMode.Inline`.
-By defult, the `NumericEditorUpDownPlacementMode` is `Hidden`.
+The numeric up-down button will be displayed in the numeric editor when the `UpDownPlacementMode` property of `DataFormNumericItem` is set to `NumericEditorUpDownPlacementMode.Inline`.
+By default, the `NumericEditorUpDownPlacementMode` is `Hidden`.

 {% tabs %}
 {% highlight C# %}